voxxdevv/lc/README.txt

 The content in this repository may not be copied or used without permission.
+Legal information can be viewed at https://voxxdevv.is-a.dev/legal.html.
 Copyright © 2021-2025, LumaCraft.
 All rights reserved.